itzjuan612/comfyui-discord-bot/README.md

 - Z-Image Turbo & Base - Image Generation
 > You only need to download one of these diffusion models, along with the VAE.
 NVFP4 is the lightest and fastest, while BF16 has the best quality.
+> Make sure to specify the correct name of the default model the bot will use in config.yaml

 | Model File | Location | Used By |
 | --- | --- | --- |